trendy-weshy/node-ujumbe/README.md

 # node-ujumbe #

-an API to [UjumbeSMS](http://ujumbesms.co.ke) Cloud Messaging platform.
+An API wrapper to [UjumbeSMS](http://ujumbesms.co.ke) Cloud Messaging platform REST api.
+For more information on the implementation of the API please check the documation on: [Ujumbe Docs](http://ujumbesms.co.ke/api/document).

 ## Installation ##